Muhammad Adil: Hawkesbury City

 In wake of the crisis of the Pakistan Football Federation in 2017, Adil signed for Australian club Hawkesbury City in the NSW League Two in a short-term deal, which would allow him play ten matches till the end of next month.
 He returned to KRL by the end of the deal, winning the 2018–19 Pakistan Premier League.

+WAPDA

+Adil joined WAPDA in January 2020.

-Defenders FC
+Loan to Defenders FC

-In 2021, Adil joined Defenders FC in the Sri Lanka Super League.
+In 2021, Adil joined Defenders FC in the Sri Lanka Super League on loan from WAPDA.

-Lyallpur

-After a short stint in the Sri Lankan Super League, Adil joined Lyallpur FC for the 2021–22 Pakistan Premier League, until the league was eventually cancelled.

-Later career

 In 2022, Adil trained with WAPDA to maintain his fitness, hinting for a future move to a league in Nepal.

 He also started supporting the local youth in Bahawalpur and Multan, and trained the children at his youth club Young Blood FC Bahawalpur.
 He also conducted trials for the Global Soccer Ventures (GSV) talent hunt with the Irish Premier League Club St Patrick’s Athletic FC coaches along with former national teammate Faisal Iqbal.
 Adil also hinted his focus to invest in programs that can help the upcoming footballers in the future, as his days as a fruit merchant prepared him for the business side of the sport.